rabbitmq/ra/README.md

 Controls the internal max batch size that the WAL will accept.
 Higher numbers may result in higher memory use.
 Default: 32768.

+* `wal_pre_allocate`:

+Boolean.
+When enabled each new WAL file will be extended to it's maximum size on creation.
+Only likely to be useful if `wal_sync_method` is set to `datasync`.
+Default: false.

 * `logger_module`: